sagar0698/Image-Uploader-App/README.md

 # Image-Uploader-App
-This is an image uploading beta React Native application that allows a user to upload an image and share it with their friends.
+This is a beta React Native application that allows a user to upload an image and share it with their friends.
 Using React Native and Expo-Cli